Song of the Bailing Man: Critical reception

 In his review for Melody Maker, David Fricke wrote that Song of the Bailing Man "is an inspired, invigorating, confounding, disturbing... yeah, one hell of a swinging way to go.
 Still the futility Ubu must have felt making far sighted music in a chronically near-sighted world is pressed hard into these grooves."

 Record Collector described the album as walking "a tightrope between garage rock and art, generally veering towards the latter".
 While Time Out described the album as "a brilliant band breaking every rule of aesthetics... and sounding all the more exciting for it."

 Writing in Alternative Press in April 2000, the album was said to "continue the downbeat trend, with even its more rocking tracks... suffused with melancholy confusion....
 This disc is an essential purchase, but they're definitely not dancefloor or party fodder."

-The Wire noted that the record was "swathed in layers of reverb-as-sugarcoating and [drummer Anton] Fier's backbeats ensure that every song here moves several bpm faster than anything else in [their] catalog.... easily Ubu's most accessible material."
+The Wire noted that the record was "swathed in layers of reverb-as-sugarcoating and [drummer Anton] Fier's backbeats ensure that every song here moves several bpm faster than anything else in [their] catalogue.... easily Ubu's most accessible material."

 Trouser Press wrote that "Fier’s lighter, jazzier playing sets the tone for an album that, for all its Euro-prog iconoclasm, never quite ignites."
 The Spin Alternative Record Guide called Song of the Bailing Man "more of a bouncy pop record, though Thomas is as gone as ever."

 The Quietus wrote that "Song Of The Bailing Man is a far more consistent and enjoyable affair that invites multiple listens and doesn’t have an under par track on it.
 You could almost call it Pere Ubu’s ‘jazz album’.
 On ‘The Vulgar Boatman Bird’, Ravenstine’s synth emulates the sound of chirping cicadas, Tony Maimone’s repetitive bass figure recalls Can’s Holger Czukay on a track such as ‘Mother Sky’, whilst Thomas does his best ‘Ethel Merman on gas’ routine.
 Thompson’s guitar part and Anton Fier’s rolling drums slot together in a seemingly effortless manner.
 On the strength of this material, it’s a shame that this was the only album this line up recorded.
 Clearly the presence of Fier (the first Feelies album, Golden Palominos etc) added something essential and rather special to the mix but apparently his perfectionism and Mayo Thompson’s freewheeling attitude did not sit well together on tour, and the band broke up shortly afterwards".

 In its review of the Architecture of Language 1979–1982 boxset, The Quietus wrote that "Tony Maimone's basslines play a bigger part on this record, making this LP more overtly poppy sounding than its predecessors."